This bill requires restaurants selling children’s meals to include non-sugar sweetened beverages as the default beverage option.

 Childhood obesity is among the most pressing health issues facing children and their families.
 Since the 1970s, the prevalence of obesity has increased among children 6-11 years old from 4% to 19%, and in adolescents 12-19 years of age from 6% to 17%.
 As practicing pediatricians, we diagnose California children and adolescents as overweight and obese in our offices daily.
 Many have co-morbid chronic conditions previously only seen in adults, including higher blood pressures, higher cholesterol levels, non-alcoholic fatty liver disease, and type 2 diabetes.

-The circumstances that contribute to each child’s obesity are variable; however, one of the most common causes is the consumption of sugar sweetened beverages.
+The circumstances that contribute to each child’s obesity vary; however, one of the most common causes is the consumption of sugar-sweetened beverages.
 Intuitively, the taste of such beverages attracts children.
 Further, children frequently encounter marketing and choice architecture geared toward attracting children’s attention to sugar-sweetened beverages as the favored and easily accessible option in restaurants.
 Moreover, parental education regarding the caloric content of beverages is poor.
-There have been numerous occasions in clinic when we find parents surprised by the total caloric and sugar content of their choice beverages.
+There have been numerous occasions in clinic when we find parents surprised by the total caloric and sugar content of their choice of beverages.

 As pediatricians discuss lifestyle modifications with their young patients, a common barrier that arises is the lack of healthy choices at the forefront of restaurants and stores.

-Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide urge you to vote AYE on SB 1192 (Monning).
+Pediatrician members of AAP California Chapters 1, 2, 3 and 4 statewide respectfully request you to sign SB 1192 (Monning) into law.
 Thank you for your public service and leadership on behalf of the health and wellbeing of children, youth, and families in California.